 - Z39.50-only interoperability: Koha, Polaris

 WorldCat Discovery content

-What is in the central index, which is now included with WorldCat Discovery Services?
+What is in the WorldCat Discovery central index?

 What is the difference between the electronic content represented in WorldCat and the electronic content represented in the central index?